grassdog/osx/README.md

 ## 6. Other manual installs and file copies

 - Aircard Watcher and SierraWireless Drivers
+- Copy across or clone projects into `~/code/projects`
 - Copy across from USB backup
     - ~/Pictures/Lightroom
     - ~/code/tools